 MICROWAVE NOT RECOMMENDED

 Our red earthenware clay gets its hue from naturally occurring iron deposits.
-While it makes a gorgeous color, evoking the red dirt roads and river banks of our native South, iron can also cause overheating in the microwave.
+While it makes a gorgeous color, evoking the red dirt roads and river banks of our native Georgia, iron can also cause overheating in the microwave.
 We only recommend cooking with R.Wood in a traditional oven.